Life insurance for people with high cholesterol

 In the meantime, you can consult your doctor on ways to proactively manage your cholesterol to improve your chances of getting a lower rate in the future.

-If you’re declined due to your cholesterol and other health conditions, you can look to other forms of life insurance that usually don’t require you to take a medical exam or answer questions about your health history for approval.
+If you’re declined due to your cholesterol and other health conditions, you can consider applying for other types of life insurance that usually don’t require you to take a medical exam or answer questions about your health history for approval.

 Every health condition will be considered by the insurance company on a case-by-case basis, so it’s still worth talking to an agent or broker to figure out what your best options are.